Digital Humanities Lab

 The Lab is used for teaching in our Digital Humanities courses and for independent research by CDHR academics, associates and HDR students.
 The Lab includes the following resources:

-- an ultra high definition video screen
+- 4k ultra high definition video screens

 - a range of tablets and portable computing devices